ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 * Each endurance file storage: 500, 1000, 2000, 4000, 8000, or 12000 GB
 * Storage performance: 0.25, 2, or 4 IOPS/GB

-For planning and sizing information, see [IBM Spectrum Protect Plus Blueprints and Sizing Spreadsheet](https://www.ibm.com/support/pages/node/1119489){:external}.
+For planning and sizing information, see [IBM Spectrum Protect Plus Blueprints and Sizing Spreadsheet](https://www.ibm.com/support/pages/node/1119489){: external}.

 ### Storage for management
 {: #spp_considerations-mgmt-storage}